 Mr Paul Birch is the Chair of the Gladstone Healthy Harbour Partnership and Management Committee.
 Paul has a background in finance and more than 30 years of experience in the corporate world.
 He was previously National Finance Manager for the Australian Securities and Investments Commission (ASIC).
 He joined FBA in 2008 as the Corporate Services Manager, and was elevated to the position of Chief Executive Officer of FBA in 2012.

 Brent is a Community Representative on the GHHP Management Committee.
 Brent is the Traditional Use of Marine Resources Agreement (TUMRA) Coordinator at Gidarjil Development Corporation based in Bundaberg.
 The Port Curtis Coral Coast Regional TUMRA was developed under the Reef Rescue Land and Sea Country Indigenous Partnerships Program authorised in 2011, and extends from Burrum Heads, south of Bundaberg, north to the mouth of the Fitzroy River and includes Curtis Island off Gladstone.

-Gordon is the Environment Manager at the Gladstone Ports Corporation (GPC).
-Gordon is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.
+Megan is a Marine Scientist at the Gladstone Ports Corporation (GPC).
+Megan is a local Gladstone resident and is GPC’s representative on the GHHP Management Committee.